 Personally, I use water therapy daily to manage my pain and keep myself healthy and emotionally serene.
 I do my best thinking while bathing and find that a nice, long, hot shower is great to relax the body morning and evening.

 My sciatica has benefited from swimming more than any of my other symptoms.
-In fact, I no longer suffer daily leg or foot pain, but only occasional flare-ups, while the lower back and neck remain constant challenges.
+In fact, I no longer suffered daily leg or foot pain, but only occasional flare-ups, while the lower back and neck remained constant challenges.
+Eventually, I was able to cure all of these symptoms 100%.